Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Existing Challenges and Motivation

-Though Theorem \ref{thm:SAA} (and other related work, e.g., \cite{dentcheva2017statistical,kleywegt2002sample}) is very useful, there are at least two reasons why one would need more general methods: \begin{enumerate} \item When the decision space contains discrete elements (e.g., combinatorial problems), Assumption \ref{Lipschitz:decision} does not hold anymore.
-There is no guarantee in using the bound \eqref{CI SAA}, i.e., it may still be correct but conservative, or it may simply possess incorrect coverages.
-We note, however, that for some class of problems (e.g., two-stage mixed-integer linear programs), extensions to Theorem \ref{thm:SAA} and approaches such as quantile-based bootstrapping (e.g., \cite{eichhorn2007stochastic}) are useful alternatives. \item If the SAA solutions have a ``jumping" behavior, namely that program \eqref{opt} has several near-optimal solutions with hugely differing objective variances, then the standard deviation estimate $\hat\sigma$ needed in the bound \eqref{CI SAA} can be unreliable.
+Though Theorem \ref{thm:SAA} (and other related work, e.g., \cite{dentcheva2017statistical,kleywegt2002sample}) is very useful, if the SAA solutions have a ``jumping" behavior, namely that program \eqref{opt} has several near-optimal solutions with hugely differing objective variances, then the standard deviation estimate $\hat\sigma$ needed in the bound \eqref{CI SAA} can be unreliable.
 This is because $\hat\sigma$ depends heavily on $\hat x_n^*$, which can fall close to any of the possible near-optimal solutions with substantial chance and make the resulting estimation noisy.
-This issue is illustrated in, e.g., Examples 1 and 2 in \cite{bayraksan2006assessing}. \end{enumerate}
+This issue is illustrated in, e.g., Examples 1 and 2 in \cite{bayraksan2006assessing}.

-We should also mention that, as an additional issue, the bias in $\hat Z_n$ relative to $Z^*$ can be quite large in any given problem, i.e., arbitrarily close to order $1/\sqrt n$ described in the CLT, even if all the conditions in Theorem \ref{thm:SAA} hold \cite{partani2007adaptive}.
+We should also mention that, as an additional issue, the bias in $\hat Z_n$ relative to $Z^*$ can be quite large in any given problem, i.e., arbitrarily close to order $1/\sqrt n$ described in the CLT, even if all the conditions in Theorem \ref{thm:SAA} hold (\cite{partani2007adaptive}).
 Note that this bias is in the optimistic direction (i.e., the resulting bound is still correct, but conservative), and it also appears in the ``optimistic bound" approach that we discuss next.
-There have been techniques such as jackknife \cite{partani2007adaptive,partani2006jackknife} and probability metric minimization \cite{stockbridge2013probability} in reducing this bias effect.
+There have been techniques such as the jackknife (\cite{partani2007adaptive,partani2006jackknife}) and probability metric minimization (\cite{stockbridge2013probability}) in reducing this bias effect.